JetBrains/guide/site/go/tips/exclude-from-imports-and-completion/index.md

 **How to use:**

 In _Settings/Preferences | Go | Imports_ you can add as many as you want import statements that will be excluded from code completion and auto-import.

-<span class="tag is-rounded">New in 2017.3</span>